CyberSethx/Microsoft-365-IP-Lists/README.md

 ## Contributing

-Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, feel free to post here.

 ## License